chvlpont/airbnb-clone-luxestay/README.md

 Airbnb Clone App
 Overview
-This project is a full-stack Airbnb clone application, developed using modern web technologies to deliver a seamless user experience.
+This project is a full-stack responsive Airbnb clone application, developed using modern web technologies to deliver a seamless user experience.
 It replicates essential features of Airbnb, including user authentication, listing creation, and booking functionalities.
-The app leverages cutting-edge frameworks and tools to ensure scalability, maintainability, and responsiveness.

 Tech Stack
 Frontend